andras-simonyi/citeproc-el/README.md

 references and bibliography with it.
 This requires

   1. creating a citation processor object,
-  2. collecting the document's citations into a list of citation structures,
+  2. collecting the document’s citations into a list of citation structures,
   3. loading this list into the processor, and
   3. rendering the loaded citations and the corresponding bibliography with the processor in one of the supported formats.